rojins0209/Programming-with-a-Purpose-using-Java/README.md

 # Programming-with-a-Purpose-using-Java
-Based on the gathered information, here is a proposed structure for your README file:

-# Programming-with-a-Purpose-using-Java

 ## Description
 This repository contains Java programs developed as part of the "Programming with a Purpose" course.
 The course focuses on teaching fundamental programming concepts and techniques in Java.